jordisalvatella25/Undergraduate-Thesis-in-Physics/README.md

 It includes:

 - T Cell Expansion in Porous Medium simulation.
-- T Cell Expansion on Activating Flat Surface.
+- T Cell Expansion on Activating Flat Surface simulation.
 - Diffusion Coefficient calculation simulation.
 - Diffusion Test simulation.
 - Several preliminary simulations used in the developing process of the final 3D expansion models.